Rewind Part II

 Kyle stopped.
-His hunched figure started to straighten, allowing him to seem a lot bigger than before.
+His hunched figure started to straighten, making him seem much bigger than before.
 “I am your brother.”

 “My brother isn’t a madman who wants to deck the hell out of me.
-We have our fights, but I feel like you’re trying to kill me.”
+We have our fights, but you’re trying to kill me.”

-“Kuhuhuhuhuhhahahahahah!”
+“Huhuhuhuhuhu Hahahahaha!”
 Kyle threw back his head with his hand on his face.
-His voice crackled high and then low that was close to a growl.
-Even his voice wasn’t the same as Kyle’s voice anymore, and sounded entirely like a foreign person.
+His voice crackled high and then lowed, which was close to a growl.
+His voice wasn’t the same as Kyle’s and sounded entirely like a foreign person.
 “Very perceptive, aren’t you.”
-He completely stopped laughing and gazed out from in between his fingers.
+He completely stopped laughing and gazed out from between his fingers.

-Kiyro felt really unnerved at the voice that spoke back to him.
-He remembered that voice, that low scratchy tone that made the end of his hair raise up.
-The voice came from the hooded demon that took his mother’s soul.
+Kiyro felt unnerved at the voice that spoke back to him.
+He remembered that voice, that low, scratchy tone that made the end of his hair raise.
+The voice came from the hooded demon that had taken his mother’s soul.

-“There are so few of you humans that can see, hear, feel, and even talk to us.”
+“There are so few humans that can see, hear, feel, and even talk to us.”
 He chuckled.
 “And you are that rare few.
 Just like your mother.”

 “What did you do to her?!”
-Kiyro fist tightened, his body tensed, anger rising up in his body like a volcano.
+Kiyro’s fist tightened, his body tensed, anger rising like a volcano.

 “Do to her?”
 The demon chuckled.
 “I collected what was due.”